Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-07-class-selectors.md

 # Class Selectors

-In the previous section, we added styles by using inline styles, embedded styles and external style sheets.
+In the previous section, we added styles by using inline styles, embedded styles, and external style sheets.

 In our styles, we were general to all span tags.
-However, what if we wanted to find a specific tag or apply a style to a number of different tags?
-That is where we uses classes and ID's in style.
-We will use style sheets from now on.
+However, what if we wanted to find a specific tag or apply a style to several different tags?
+That is where we use classes and ids in our stylesheets.
+We will use stylesheets from now on.

 Here's an example of an HTML page.